 - Has trouble organizing a task or activity

 - Tends to lose things that are necessary for activities and tasks

 - Is easily distracted

-The presence of 6 or more of these symptoms indicating lack of attention in children up to the age of 16 can help diagnoses ADHD.
-If there is evident presence of 5 or more of these symptoms in adolescents and adults 17 years of age and older then there may be a result in a diagnosis of ADHD.
+The presence of 6 or more of these symptoms indicating lack of attention in children up to the age of 16 can help diagnose ADHD.
+If there is presence of 5 or more of these symptoms in adolescents and adults 17 years of age and older then this may also result in a diagnosis of ADHD.

 The symptoms of inattention should be present for at least six months to accurately confirm the diagnosis.
-If you’ve noticed yourself or a love one experience a few of these symptoms of inattention, make an appointment with a psychiatrist for an ADHD test near you.
+If you’ve noticed yourself or a loved one experiencing a few of these symptoms of inattention, make an appointment with a psychiatrist for an ADHD test.

-The symptoms of hyperactivity and impulsivity in patients with ADHD include:
+The symptoms of hyperactivity and impulsivity in patients with ADHD can include: